Suhadmendis/plant-shop/README.md

 # Plant Shop - React Native Starter Kit

-Welcome to the Plant Shop, a React Native starter kit designed to jumpstart your mobile app development.
-This project is crafted to provide a smooth and ready-to-use template for e-commerce applications focusing on plant sales.
+Welcome to the Plant Shop, a React Native starter kit designed to jumpstart your mobile app UI development.

 ## Features